banniere6_Microbio-web_moyenne.jpg

 • Technician & Assistant engineer: Fabienne Gonnet, Noël Grosset, Véronique Lebret, Marie-Bernadette Maillard, Jessica Musset, Sandrine Parayre, Sandrine Péron, Lucie Rault, Danièle Vassaux

-• Scientist: Nadejda Berkova, Sylvie Bonnassie, Nathalie Daniel, Stéphanie Deutsch, Sergine Even, Hélène Falentin, Valérie Gagnaire, Michel Gautier, Éric Guédon, Marielle Harel-Oger, Gwénaël Jan, Sophie Jan, Yves Le Loir, Aurélie Nicolas, Nathalie Roland, Anne Thierry
+• Scientist: Nadejda Berkova, Sylvie Bonnassie, Nathalie Daniel, Stéphanie Deutsch, Sergine Even, Hélène Falentin, Valérie Gagnaire, Michel Gautier, Éric Guédon, Gwénaël Jan, Sophie Jan, Yves Le Loir, Aurélie Nicolas, Nathalie Roland, Anne Thierry

 Projects